 - (a) Each Instructor is entitled to an uninterrupted lunch period of 60 minutes each day. - (b) No Instructor shall be required to provide supervision for students during their assigned lunch period, except in an emergency.
 However, an Instructor may be asked to do so on a voluntary basis.
-An

-Instructor who performs supervisory duties during their assigned lunch period shall be paid for such supervision time at their hourly rate.
-Lunch time supervision opportunities shall be offered to interested Instructors on a rotational basis.

-- (c) Instructors may meet with their colleagues and/or the Administration during their lunch break to discuss School matters. - (d) Instructors are entitled to any and all uninterrupted morning and afternoon recesses for students in their charge except when assigned supervisory duty during the recess period. - (e) The Employer will ensure that an Instructor teaching 51% or more is not assigned more than two supervisory duty assignments involving recess per week, and an Instructor teaching less than 51% is not assigned more than one supervisory duty assignment involving recess per week.
+An Instructor who performs supervisory duties during their assigned lunch period shall be paid for such supervision time at their hourly rate.
+Lunch time supervision opportunities shall be offered to interested Instructors on a rotational basis. - (c) Instructors may meet with their colleagues and/or the Administration during their lunch break to discuss School matters. - (d) Instructors are entitled to any and all uninterrupted morning and afternoon recesses for students in their charge except when assigned supervisory duty during the recess period. - (e) The Employer will ensure that an Instructor teaching 51% or more is not assigned more than two supervisory duty assignments involving recess per week, and an Instructor teaching less than 51% is not assigned more than one supervisory duty assignment involving recess per week.
+After the first three weeks of the School Year, these weekly limits on supervisory duty assignments will also apply to pick-up and drop off duty assignments.
 A Grade 1 Instructor shall be excused from participating in recess coverage during times when they do not have a Teacher's Aide in their classroom.